-When I was pregnant with my first baby, I had many doubts about how I will take care of a baby.
+When I was pregnant with my first baby, I had many doubts about how I will take care of the baby.
 I had the help, I had people with me.
 But I was doubtful if I could be successful as a mom.

-I asked lots of questions to people, read books and blogs, did as much research as I could to prepare myself for this life-altering event.
+I asked lots of questions to people, read books and blogs, and did as much research as I could to prepare myself for this life-altering event.
 But nothing could prepare me for the actual experience.

 Here are some of the things that no one told me about being a mom.